 Constantly seeking fresh perspectives, HAY have famously collaborated with some of

 the best contemporary designers and brands.
-This year was no exception with
+This year was no exception as

-launches including a range of aesthetic speakers for audio giant Sonos, a satisfyingly
+launches included a range of aesthetic speakers for audio giant Sonos, a satisfyingly

 simple oak frame chair from Shane Schneck and colourful bottles for hot and cold

-drinks from Memphis Milano original, George Sowden – among others.
+drinks from Memphis Milano original, George Sowden, among the new designs.

 Hay for Sonos – Speakers